conan-io/docs/reference/conanfile/attributes.rst

 Requirements can be complemented by 2 different parameters:

 **private**: a dependency can be declared as private if it is going to be fully embedded and hidden from consumers of the package.
-Typical examples could be a header only library which is not exposed through the public interface of the package, or the linking of a static library inside a dynamic one, in which the functionality or the objects of the linked static library are not exposed through the public interface of the dynamic library.
+It might be necessary in some extreme cases, like having to use two different versions of the same library (provided that they are totally hidden in a shared library, for example), but it is mostly discouraged otherwise.

 **override**: packages can define overrides of their dependencies, if they require the definition of specific versions of the upstream required libraries, but not necessarily direct dependencies.
 For example,